open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authenticity.md

 ### Further Core Configuration Properties

-There are more properties that define the behaviour of this feature.
+There are more properties that define the behavior of this feature.

 First and foremost is the `com.openexchange.mail.authenticity.threshold` property which specifies a date threshold for the received messages that will be considered for verifying their authenticity.
 If the receive date of a message is BEFORE the defined threshold date, then that message will be not verified and the result will be set to `not-analyzed`.
 The default value is `0` which means that all messages are considered and verified.